AndreSviridov/AndreSviridov/README.md

 ## Hi there.
 I'm Andrey 👋
-- 🌱 For over 10 years, I worked at the international company OAO "Sakhalin Energy Investment Company Ltd." on the "Sakhalin-2" project;
+- 🌱 For over 10 years, I worked at the international company OAO "Sakhalin Energy Investment Company Ltd" on the "Sakhalin-2" project;
 - ⚡ 2025: SQL and Python skills are acquired through "Yandex Practicum" ([diploma](https://disk.yandex.ru/i/IWEU3GhwnCTP5Q));
 - 🔭 I’m currently looking for opportunities for work and self-improvement in analytical sphere;
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/andrey--sviridov/), [Telegram](https://t.me/andre_sviridov)